OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

 localization_priority: Priority
 ---

-# Build an Excel task pane add-in using Vue
+# Use Vue to build an Excel task pane add-in

 In this article, you'll walk through the process of building an Excel task pane add-in using Vue and the Excel JavaScript API.